Arpita-deb/Sales_Data_Analysis/README.md

 * profit(gross) - In general, the profit is defined as the amount gained by selling a product, which should be more than the cost price of the product.

    `Profit = (Net Price - Unit Cost)* order quantity`

+### Adding New Columns

+Extracted the month and year from the order date for future calculation and visualization using MONTH and YEAR function.
+The MONTH function returned numerical values for each month (1-12).
+Using TEXT function, converted the number into month name.
+The function is - =TEXT(F41*29, "mmmm").

+### Merging of columns from other datasets

+Our working data is the sales_order_sheet and along the quantitative data(cost, profit, quantity etc), we also need qualitative data (e.g., product name, sales representative, region, customer name etc).
+Using VLOOKUP I merged these columns with our sales_order_sheet -
+* customer_name from customer sheets
+* sales_representative from sales_team_sheet
+* city from store_locations_sheet
+* county from store_locations_sheet
+* state from store_locations_sheet
+* region from region_sheet
+* product from product_sheet

+### Removing redundant columns

+Now that we have all the required columns we need to analysis the sales data,we can hide the columns that are not important for the analysis.
+So, I hid these columns to keep our dataset clean and less cumbersome to manage.
+* warehouse_code
+* customer_id
+* product_id
+* sales_team_id

 ## Data Analysis